apupu-framework/mixin-prototypes/README.md

  Initializers
 --------------------------------------------------------------------------------
-You can define a method which name is `init()` on each class which are to be inherited.
-The generated class call every init() methods on its parent classes whenever the class is instantiated.
+You can define a method which name is `ctor()` on each class which are to be inherited.
+The generated class will call every `ctor()` methods on its parent classes whenever the class is instantiated.